I sometimes shake my head in disbelief.

-I definitely understand that the awards, mentions, and experiences I am blessed with are true miracles, but in my humble opinion, if you are not making at least six figures in your business, increasing your income stream must be your sole focus until you achieve it.
+I definitely understand that the awards, mentions, and experiences I am blessed with are true miracles, but in my humble opinion, if you are not making at least six figures in your business, increasing your income stream (not trips and popularity) must be your sole focus until you achieve it.

 Reality Check #1 ~ Are you the CEO or the COE?